Runi-VN/soft2021fall/DLS/Assignment 1/README.md

 # DLS-assignment 1
-As part of group 2b this repositor is dedicated to case II.
+As part of group 2b this repository is dedicated to case II.

 ## Assignment description
 (Taken from the assignment1.docx file)